 Spinal manipulation which chiropractors specialise in may help relieve pain caused by muscle spasm or an acute neck or back injury.

 “Often initially with acute (short term) neck pain ice and painkillers will help settle the pain however it will take time.
 Chiropractic treatment is aimed at trying to speed this process up and reduce the period of time that you are in pain and in most cases it is very effective.
-After we have settled the pain it is again a job of rehabilitating the neck and keeping it healthy and making sure the problems don’t come back” explains Alex.
+After we have settled the pain it is again a job of rehabilitating the neck and keeping it healthy and making sure the problems don’t come back”.

 “If you have suffered a new episode, recurrent episodes or have had long term neck problems you need to think to yourself, why is this happening and what is causing these problems.
 That is where chiropractic can help not just short term pain relief but long term optimal health.”